-The proposed Biala wind farm is a 31 turbine wind farm located approximately 8km east of Biala and 14.5km south west of Crookwell in the Southern Tablelands of NSW.
-The planned wind farm is owned by Beijing Jingneng Clean Energy (Australia) Holding Pty Ltd (BJCE Australia) who also have a 75% interest in the nearby 73 turbine Gullen Range Wind Farm and 10MW Gullen Solar Farm.
+Biala Wind Farm is a 31-turbine wind farm located approximately 6km south of Grabben Gullen on Grabben Gullen Road, 8km east of Biala and 14.5km southwest of Crookwell in the Southern Tablelands of NSW.
+The wind farm is 100% owned by BJCE Australia, which owns the nearby 73 turbines Gullen Range Wind Farm and 10MW Gullen Solar Farm.

-The Biala wind farm is expected to have an installed capacity of approximately 100MW producing enough electricity for approximately 46,000 typical homes on an average day of wind.
+Biala Wind Farm has an installed capacity of approximately 110MW producing enough electricity for around 46,000 typical homes on an average day of wind.

 Please feel free to contact us if you would like further information, or if you would like to provide feedback or lodge a complaint about the proposed wind farm.

 December 2023 Community Update is now available to read and download here.

 Everyone at BJCE Australia would like to wish you and your family a safe, merry holiday period and a happy new year.
 During the festive season, our office will be closed from 23 December 2023 to 7 January 2024 inclusive.

 You can still contact us and we will respond to your emails after we return on 8 January 2024.
 If you need more immediate assistance, please phone our toll-free numbers.
 If there is an emergency, please dial 000.

 - Biala Wind Farm – 1800 370 045

 - Gullen Range Wind Farm – 1800 509 711

 - Gullen Solar Farm – 1800 725 270